4gatepylon/VideoClassifier/README.md

 But mainly this is an alert system for shitposts.
 I intend to include ensemble learning to combine different sources: the video, the thumbnail, the sound, and the title.
 I may also write in some custom code as well to help detect shitposts.

+# I cut this of short so here are some ideas for the future:

 Custom detectors:
 1. Rapid changes in volume for shitposts
 2. word matching for known words (tohou, japanese common phrases)